Skip to main content

 Overview

 ClickHouse is a high-performance, column-oriented analytical database designed for real-time querying and data warehousing at scale.
-This template deploys ClickHouse in either single-node or cluster mode depending on how locations are configured, backed by object storage (AWS S3 or GCS) for long-term scalable storage and a local volume for fast read caching.
+This template deploys ClickHouse in either single-node or cluster mode depending on how locations are configured, backed by object storage (AWS S3, GCS, Azure Blob Storage, or Hetzner Object Storage) for long-term scalable storage and a local volume for fast read caching.

 Deployment Modes